saturdaifever/PluginsParty/readme.md

-# PluginsParty
+# 🎉 PluginsParty 🎈

 ## Bringing ChatGPT Plugins to All (LLMs and Humans)
-## Join the Party!
+##Join the Party!
 Now you can:

-* Enjoy ChatGPT with plugins today - no waitlist
+* Enjoy ChatGPT with plugins today - no waitlist!*
-* Use plugins made for ChatGPT with other LLMs
+* Use plugins made for ChatGPT with other LLMs 🌐

-**Alpha Release**
+*Don't get too excited!
+Available plugins are limited, but this will help change that!
+And what a catchy introduction! 🎶

 ## The Goal

-This project aims to provide **out-of-the-box support for ChatGPT plugins with other conversational LLMs**.
+This project aims to provide **out-of-the-box support for ChatGPT plugins to other conversational LLMs**.
 It has been **tested to work with Vicuna, StableVicuna, GPT-3.5, and GPT-4 APIs**.

 **Note:** This project does not involve Langchain or AutoGPT and adheres to the philosophy of plugin implementation by OpenAI.